Analysis: Has DR Congo’s Tshisekedi delivered enough to win a second term?

 Thousands turn up at President Tshisekedi’s campaign rallies.
 But what has his first five-year term delivered?

-He had little political experience when Felix-Antoine Tshisekedi Tshilombo became president of the Democratic Republic of the Congo (DRC) in 2019.
-It was the death of his father – the iconic opposition figure who went head to head, first with dictator Mobutu Sese Seko and then with the long-running Kabila dynasty – that thrust Tshisekedi into the limelight, paving his way to the Palais de la Nation in Kinshasa.
+He had little political experience when he first became president of the Democratic Republic of Congo in 2019.
+It was the death of his father – the iconic opposition figure who went head to head, first with the dictator Mobutu Sese Seko and then with the long running Kabila dynasty – that thrust Felix-Antoine Tshisekedi Tshilombo into the limelight, and then, to the Palais de la Nation in Kinshasa.

 Now, after a disputed five-year term that saw great economic and political upheaval, including the COVID-19 pandemic, two Ebola outbreaks, resurgent rebel groups and escalating tensions with neighbouring Rwanda, Tshisekedi is back on the ballot box.
 This time, he is vying for the presidency alongside a host of strong opposition figures, also campaigning with a lot more savviness than in his first go.